pieterkdevilliers/audio-filters-heroku/README.md

 -	[Balsamiq](https://balsamiq.cloud) I used Balsamiq to generate the Desktop and Responsive Mock-ups.
 -	[Gitpod](https://gitpod.io/workspaces)- I used Gitpod to write the code to build the site.
 -	[GitHub](https://github.com/) - I used GitHub to host my code that was created and pushed from GitPod.
--	[Bootstarp5](https://getbootstrap.com/) - The project uses Bootstrap5 (BootstrapCDN and components) to simplify the structure of the website and make the website responsive across various platforms.
 -   [xDiagram](https://apps.apple.com/gb/app/xdiagram/id517581636?mt=12) - I used xDiagram to generate the equation, filter, circuit and cut-off frequency images for the site.
 -	[Google Fonts](https://fonts.google.com/) The project uses Google fonts to style the website fonts.
 -   [Tiny-PNG](https://tinypng.com/) I used tinypng to compress images in order to improve the website's loading time.